Do you really need to do a lot of prep for the GRE? Can’t you just read a GRE prep book yourself and study some on your own?

 Think of it; even one point higher on your GRE could mean you get a full-ride fellowship and the other person doesn’t!

 Even at $1,400 and 40 hours of your time, a GRE prep class can be worth it.
 The payoff can far outweigh the cost, but choose your prep course carefully.

 While most courses teach exactly the same techniques (more on that in a minute) there may be some key areas they don’t address.

 If test anxiety is a problem for you, make sure that they will be covering that area.
-If learning a thousand new vocabulary words sounds impossible, make sure they will be doing more than just giving you a big long list of words.
+If learning a thousand new vocabulary words sounds impossible (it isn’t, with the right techniques), make sure they will be doing more than just giving you a big long list of words.